| In the Name of Allah, most

 five times daily as prescribed in Islam and beg Allah (s.w.t.)

+for forgiveness.
 What have I done with my time you may ask?
 I have undertaken

 a home study course in Islamic Studies which consists of twenty